ponylang/ponylang-website/content/reference/pony-track-memory-usage.md

     - For Makefile based builds, passing appropriate arguments to the make [invocation](https://github.com/ponylang/ponyc/blob/Makefile)

-   There after, we run [configure command as usual](https://github.com/ponylang/ponyc/blob/main/BUILD.md)
+   There after, we run the [configure command as usual](https://github.com/ponylang/ponyc/blob/main/BUILD.md)

 - Build

   After the `configure` step we build pony from source as per the platform.
 We get `ponyc` enabled with tracking memory in the folder `build/release-memtrack_messages` folder.